-Kheer recipes or payasam recipes – Kheer or payasam is a traditional Indian sweet pudding made using milk, grains, lentils and a sweetener like jaggery or sugar.
+Payasam varieties or recipes – Kheer or payasam is a traditional Indian Sweet pudding made using milk, grains, lentils and a sweetener like jaggery or sugar.
 Grains like rice, millets, broken wheat, semolina/ sooji are most commonly used.
 Lentils like moong dal too are used to make payasam that is offered to Gods especially to Goddess Lakshmi.
 Even some kheer varieties are also made using veggies like carrot, bottle gourd, ash gourd and pumpkin.

 Kheer is a term used in North India while Payasam is a word used in South India for the milk pudding.
 Though there are few variations in the recipes that are made in both the regions, they are almost made on the same lines using milk, as it is the main ingredient.